Dusk252/sorter-generator/README.md

 Password: test
 ```

 By default this demo will not have 3rd party auth working and will save uploaded images locally.
-You can test these features by cediting the .env.example file to include the appropriate credentials for twitter/google oauth and aws s3.
+You can test these features by editing the .env.example file to include the appropriate credentials for twitter/google oauth and aws s3.

 <hr/>
 <br/>